-The Company has obtained all necessary resolutions, authorisations and approvals required in conjunction with the MTN and the performance of its obligations relating thereto.
-The programme for the issuance of MTN was authorised by a resolution of the Board of Directors of the Company on 26 September 2018.
+The Company has obtained all necessary resolutions, authorisations and approvals required in conjunction with the MTN Programme and the performance of its obligations relating thereto.
+The MTN Programme was authorised by a resolution of the Board of Directors of the Company on 26 September 2018.